Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 --------------------
 2. What's new
 --------------------
+0.50:
+ * Config file is now reloaded on EVERY map change.
+ * Fixed bot strafing, and other minor changes to movement.
+ * Fixed xbow shooting.
+ * Remake of sound/bot-hear system, based on hlsdk/CSoundEnt.
+Bot skill setting 'hear_frequency' replaced by 'hearing_sensitivity'.
+ * Bots attack func_breakables and func_pushables.
+ * Bots don't attack players facing wall (chatting/writing).
+Player must face wall 2 seconds to protection to activate.
+ * Bots ignore snarks/grenades/ect when fighting.
+ * Tweaked down MP5 and crossbow aiming.
+ * New setting to tweak down aim skill for specific weapons (aim_speed).
+ * Bot chat is logged to server logs now.
+ * Fixed weapon selection bug (from HPB).
+Bot randomized weapons in for loop causing weapons last in list to be used a lot less than weapon first in the list.
+ * Added separate frame timer for aiming.
+ * Multiple bots don't get same name anymore when using [lvlX] tags.

 0.40:
  * Bots now use crossbow (with zoom).
  * Bots now know how to fire MP5 grenades at right angle depending target's